steveclarke/vintage-online-store/README.md

 just a fad. **Nobody will ever put their credit card number into the Internet**."
 So the online store died on the vine.

-I believed in the potential of the Internet though, so I kept at it.
+I believed in the potential of the Internet though, so I found a way to create a business for myself and kept at it.
 30+ years later I'm still building web sites; now using the Ruby language -- in many ways an evolution of the original perl language I started out with.

 This is the source code for that original online store.
 I just barely understood perl at the time, and now that I look at it, it's